 The last year has molded one of the strongest and best-prepared classes to have ever graduated from Gunn, she said.
 They became "unintentionally equipped with crucial life skills" due to the COVID-19 pandemic and they confronted racial violence against Blacks and Asian Americans to become "future game changers," she said.

 "The commitment to equity is a hallmark of the graduating class," she said.

-Stratton noted the Class of 2021's acts for social good, such as the football team's participation in Black Lives Matter marches and support for the Asian community as they were subjected to violence and acts of hatred.
+Stratton noted the Class of 2021's acts for social good, such as the football team's participation in Black Lives Matter marches and support for the Asian community as they were subjected to acts of hatred.
 She also pointed to student newspaper The Oracle's award for its social equity reporting.

 "You have been gifted with navigating changes," she said.

 Student speaker Summer Steadman said that it has been more than a year since she sat at a desk on campus.
 During her freshman year, Steadman said she felt trapped by the chairs and desks she sat in.
 She feared being alone and that she didn't belong.

 The next four years became a time when she found and built a meaningful identity, however.
 There was consistency in returning to those desks; they became "a symbol of community, she said" — one that became even more profound after she could no longer sit in them among her peers and had to study remotely.

 Through patience and persistence, and with perspective, she found a new respect for differences and her community, she said.

 Giselle Cornelio-Larios, the ceremony's second student speaker, said that adjusting to the pandemic was challenging due to the premature death of her grandfather.
 The third of five children, she said Gunn consistently provided her with financial, emotional and unconditional support.
 A Menlo Park resident who transferred through the Tinsley Program, she "never felt anything but welcome" in her culture, beliefs and ideas, she said.